RynTurtle/Snappingbot-Commands/README.md

 Make sure to mod or vip the bot in your channel so it wont get limited

+If you would like to have the pyramid command whisper me on twitch or twitter :)

 +joinbot - joins the bot to your channel (can be used in any channel the bot is in)

 +leavebot - removes the bot from your channel (can be used in any channel the bot is in)